-Even in the most opportune of times, a general job search is not the best approach to finding a new career opportunity.
-As a commercial job seeker, you have to be aware of the increasing numbers of qualified candidates that are also trying to make their presence felt in the job market.
-So how do you stand out and get hired?
-How do you ensure you get seen by the right hiring managers and recruiters?
+Even in the most opportune times, a traditional job search is not always the best approach to finding a new career opportunity.
+As a commercial job seeker, you need to be aware of the increasing numbers of qualified candidates that are competing for the same jobs.

 Let’s also look at the data: 20% of jobs are filled by applying online.
-80% of posts are successfully obtained by networking.
-So let me ask you which would you rather spend your job search time doing, the one that takes longer and pits you against more candidates, or the one that is more successful and efficient.
+80% of posts are obtained by networking.
+So let me ask you, which of the above is the best job search strategy?
+The one that pits you against more candidates or the one that allows you to take control.
 I know which one I would choose.

-Right now, you can’t afford to compete with everyone.
+Right now, you cannot afford to compete with everyone.
 You have to get out of your comfort zone and invest in the people who can enhance your career prospects.

 So if you have lost contact, consider different ways in which you can reconnect with your previous career contacts.

-In the time you have worked together, your ex-colleagues career has more than likely flourished alongside influential leaders and decision-makers.
-So, see your old network as a means of getting acquainted with people who can have a powerful influence on your career.
+In the time, you have worked together, your ex-colleagues career has more than likely flourished alongside influential leaders and decision-makers.
+So, see your old network as a means of being acquainted with people who can have a powerful influence on your career.

-Send a LinkedIn in-mail requesting a virtual coffee catch up, be direct but friendly.
-Please don’t make it all about you, make an effort to ask engaging questions about their current situation.
+Request a virtual coffee catch up, be direct but friendly.
+Do not make it all about you; make an effort to ask engaging questions about their current situation.

 The first step to a new job should be to focus your efforts on reaching out to professionals you worked with before.
 These people are going to be the most beneficial when you are reaching out for help.
-They know you professionally and have built a network that can move your career forward in the right direction.
+They know you professionally and can move your career forward in the right direction.

 2. Re-engage with Recruiters